 "Life insurance for business owners is typically something that you are either going to be required to get, or you're going to really want to get put into place, if you're serious about your business." - Steven Sinclair, Principal Life Insurance Advisor at Dundas Life

-As a business owner, not only do you have to think about your children and family's happiness, but your business partner(s), employees, and the business's success as well.
-Life insurance will provide security for businesses, and helps them keep running it after an owner passes away.
+As a business owner, you must consider your children's and family’s happiness, business partner(s), key employees, and success.
+Life insurance will provide security for businesses and help them keep running after an owner passes away.

-Life insurance can help you secure your family’s and your business’s future success in the event of your death.
-It will help your family live comfortably after you are gone, and ensure your business continues to thrive in your leave/vacation.
+Business-owned life insurance can help you secure your family’s and your business’s future success in the event of your death.
+It will help your family live comfortably after you are gone and ensure your business thrives during your leave/vacation.

 Life insurance may help your family by: